Carlos Magro: "The university access system is broken, it doesn't work"

 President of the Open Education Association

 BarcelonaCarlos Magro (Madrid, 1969) is president of the Open Education Association.
-He works as an independent professional in innovation, technology, and educational policies and was responsible for the Scientific Culture program of the Ministry of Education of the Community of Madrid.
+He works as an independent professional in innovation, technology, and educational policies and has been responsible for the Scientific Culture program of the Ministry of Education of the Community of Madrid.
 His latest book is AI and Education.
 A Relationship with Seams (Trama Editorial).
 He speaks to ARA at the Poblenou campus of Pompeu Fabra University (UPF), on the occasion of 35 years of teaching at the university.

 You are very critical of the current selectivity model.
 Why?